IgniteUI/igniteui-docfx/en/components/general/cli/getting-started-with-angular-schematics.md

 ### Using guided experience

-The shortest and easiest way to bootstrap an application is to use the [Step-by-Step Guide](step-by-step-guide.md).
+The shortest and easiest way to bootstrap an application is to use the [step by step guide using Ignite UI for Angular Schematics](step-by-step-guide-using-angular-schematics.md).

 To activate the guide using the Ignite UI for Angular Schematics run: